 The third best ramps for your low-profile vehicle are the aluminum service stands that are manufactured by Rage Powersports.
 Made out of heavy-duty aluminum that’s welded together at the cross beams, you don’t have to worry about rust and the strong material is enough to support your car’s weight.
 Whether you’re looking to show off or work on your vehicle, these ramps are also an ideal choice for your low-car.

 Designed to lift your car 9.5 inches off of the ground, it allows for enough room for you to do an oil change and conduct other car maintenance.
+Not only are these great for low cars, but they also work well with SUVs or pickup trucks.
 The gentle incline angle of 7.6 degrees gives you the chance to hoist your car up to a reasonable height without the chance of scratches or other damage inflicting the outside of your vehicle.
 Due to the aluminum material of the ramps, they’re able to support a 3,000-pound capacity.
 There are also removable ramps that come with it, which allows you to take them off after mounting to give yourself more room to maneuver and work with.

 There are a few notable drawbacks to these Rage Powersport ramps, however.
 Because they’re made up of aluminum, their price point is higher than what you might be willing to pay for.
 Although the purpose of the ramps is to accommodate lower-profile vehicles, the gentle incline causes the ramp to be longer than usual.
 This can pose an issue for cars with a shorter wheelbase because you may have both the front and back wheels on the ramps.